According to invespcro.com, recent studies and research made in 2020 indicate that the average eCommerce site conversion rate has reached 2.86%.

-The main aim of the awareness stage is to reach as wide an audience as possible without neglecting your target audience.
+The awareness stage’s main aim is to reach as wide an audience as possible without neglecting your target audience.

 Create lookalike targeting groups for social media ad campaigns by using existing client data

-Social media lookalike audiences can help you to locate and reach prospective clients that are very similar to your existing customer pool.
+Social media lookalike audiences can help you locate and reach prospective clients, similar to your existing customer pool.

 How to build a lookalike audience strategy that helps you reach quality leads without losing sight of your target audience and business goals.

-- Use existing customer email lists who have previously subscribed and showed an interest in your business offering and brand and use the email lists to build a tailored target audience list.
+- Use existing customer email lists who have previously subscribed and showed an interest in your business offering and brand to build a tailored target audience list.

-- Use data from customers who have just recently converted and create a lookalike audience from the data of your existing customers, attributes such as geographic locations, what they searched for, what they purchased, their keyword search terms, and so on.
+- Use data from customers who have just recently converted and create a lookalike audience from attributes such as geographic locations, what they searched for, what they purchased, their keyword search terms, and so on.